Palaeolama

 Palaeolama (lit. 'ancient llama') is an extinct genus of lamine camelids that existed from the Pleistocene to the Holocene.
 Their range extended from North America to the intertropical region of South America.

 Description

 Palaeolama species were relatives of modern lamines that lived in the New World from the Pleistocene around 1.9 million years ago to potentially the Holocene epoch around 3,353–4,231 years cal.
 Before Present (BP).
-Fossil evidence suggests that it had a slender head, elongate snout, and stocky legs.
+Fossil evidence suggests that it had a slender head, elongated snout, and stocky legs.
 They likely weighed around 200 kg or up to 300 kg, surpassing the weight of modern llamas.
 They were specialized forest browsers and are often found in association with early equids, tapirs, deer, and mammoth.

 Skull

 Palaeolama had a long, slender skull with an elongated rostrum and robust jaw.
 This morphology more closely resembles the cranial morphology of Hemiauchenia than that of modern llamas.

 Dental

 The jaw and dental morphology of Palaeolama species distinguish them from other laminae.
 They tend to have a comparatively more dorsoventrally gracile mandible.
 Like Hemiauchenia, Palaeolama species lack second deciduous premolars and can further be differentiated by the distinct size and shape of their third deciduous premolars.
 Their dentition has also been described as more brachyodont-like (short crowns, well-developed roots).